Simon Brodkin: Politics

-On 24 June 2016 at the re-opening of Donald Trump's Trump Turnberry golf resort, Brodkin hijacked Trump's speech with Nazi golf balls.
+On 24 June 2016, at the re-opening of Donald Trump's Trump Turnberry golf resort, Brodkin hijacked Trump's speech with Nazi golf balls.
 The US presidential candidate was about to take to the podium at his Turnberry resort when Brodkin interrupted, dispersed the balls amongst the podium, and began giving out balls to the crowd.

-On 4 October 2017, Brodkin interrupted Prime Minister Theresa May's speech to the Conservative Party conference, handing her a mocked-up P45 form (given in the UK when a person's employment is terminated) and telling her "Boris asked me to give this to you."—at a time when it was much speculated that Boris Johnson, then Foreign Secretary, might seek to replace May as Conservative Party leader (as he later did).
+On 4 October 2017, Brodkin interrupted Prime Minister Theresa May's speech to the Conservative Party conference, handing her a mocked-up P45 form (given in the UK when a person's employment is terminated) and telling her "Boris asked me to give this to you", at a time when it was much speculated that Boris Johnson, then Foreign Secretary, might seek to replace May as Conservative Party leader (as he later did).
 He then went over to Johnson and gave him the 'thumbs up' gesture before he was removed from the venue.
 Brodkin had obtained the appropriate documents to attend the event, which led to calls to revise security measures.

 Other

 In November 2012, during a signing at HMV on Oxford Street in London, Brodkin performed a prank as Nelson in which he "stole" his own DVD and was chased by an actor dressed as a policeman.
-A real policeman believed it was an actual theft and arrested Brodkin.
+A real police community support officer believed it was an actual theft and attempted to restrain Brodkin.

 At Glastonbury Festival 2015, Brodkin as Nelson interrupted a performance by Kanye West by running onto the stage and proceeding to join in with the performance.
 He was removed promptly by security.
 Brodkin said "[West had] interrupted Taylor Swift at an awards ceremony, saying Beyoncé should have won, so I thought it was legitimate", and that he was disappointed Kanye didn't enter into the spirit.

-In March 2016, Brodkin invaded a speech by Volkswagen at the Geneva Motor Show.
+In March 2016, Brodkin invaded a speech by a Volkswagen representative at the Geneva Motor Show.
 He was seen dressed as a VW engineer attempting to add a "cheat box" to the car (a reference to the Volkswagen emissions scandal) whilst VW board member Jürgen Stackmann was making a speech.
 "No-one is going to find out about this one," Brodkin told the audience.
 He was subsequently removed by security before the speech continued.

 On 6 September 2016, Brodkin "renamed" Philip Green's £100m super yacht Lionheart to BHS Destroyer, in reference to the recent collapse of the BHS department stores of which Green was previously the owner.
 Whilst the boat was moored in Monaco, Brodkin and a small crew hired a small dinghy and, unnoticed by the yacht's crew, sailed out to it.
 Unfurling a banner reading "BHS Destroyer", he attached it over the yacht's actual name.
 Brodkin later posted on Twitter: "Good of Sir Philip Green to rename his £100 million yacht to something more appropriate.
 I was glad to help."